Continuous-time convolutions model of event sequences: Methods

-\paragraph{Event type prediction.} Events belong to $K$ distinct types.
-Thus, one could aim to predict the type of the next event $\vecM_{k + 1}$ using $S_{1:k}$.
+\textbf{Event Type Prediction} In our setup, events belong to \(M\) distinct types.
+Thus, we aim to predict the type of the next event \(\vecM_{i+1}\) using \(\boldsymbol{S}_{1:i}\).

-\subsubsection{Continuous convolution of event sequences}
+\subsection{Continuous convolution of event sequences}

-As the time intervals $[t_{j}, t_{j + 1}]$ are not necessarily equal to each other, the considered time series are nonuniform.
-Standard 1-dimensional CNNs are designed for equally lagged data, however, we can extend this idea to a nonuniform case.
-The considered event sequence $S$ can be rewritten in the functional form:
+Since the time intervals \([t_{j}, t_{j+1}]\) are not necessarily equal, the considered time series are non-uniform.
+Standard one-dimensional CNNs are designed for equally spaced data.
+However, we can extend this concept to handle non-uniform cases.